 His work on the concert platform has included The Night Before Christmas and Rachmaninov's Vespers at the Howard Assembly Room in Leeds, St Nicolas, Messiah (excerpts) and Der Ring des Nibelungen (excerpts) with the Orchestra of Opera North, and the Opening Gala of the Bradfield Arts Festival 2015 with members of the Orchestra of the Royal Opera House.

-Current engagements include Le nozze di Figaro for Scottish Opera, Tosca for Welsh National Opera, Christmas Eve for Chelsea Opera Group, Patience for English Touring Opera, La traviata for Lyric Opera, Dublin, and Les enfants terribles for the Royal Ballet at the Barbican.
-He will also conduct Dr Ferret and the Bad Medicine Roadshow for the Opera North Youth Company, Tell Me The Truth About Love for Streetwise Opera, Opera Classics and Summer Classics with the Orchestra of Welsh National Opera and the 2017 Summer Prom for the Royal Northern Sinfonia.
+Recent and current engagements include Le nozze di Figaro for Scottish Opera, Tosca for Welsh National Opera, Patience for English Touring Opera, Christmas Eve for Chelsea Opera Group, La traviata for Lyric Opera, Dublin, Les enfants terribles for the Royal Ballet at the Barbican Hall, Dr Ferret and the Bad Medicine Roadshow for the Opera North Youth Company, Tell Me The Truth About Love for Streetwise Opera, Opera Classics and Summer Classics with the Orchestra of Welsh National Opera and the 2017 Summer Prom for the Royal Northern Sinfonia.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.